Claude Code Alternatives

 Try Aider

-Aider is the original terminal-first AI pair programmer: install via pip, point at your repo, chat in the CLI to edit code, every change becomes a git commit.
-Apache 2 OSS, works with Claude (recommended), GPT-4o, DeepSeek, and any OpenAI-compatible endpoint.
-The repo-map feature builds a tree-sitter index of your project to feed context.
-Voice mode lets you talk to it; image support lets you paste screenshots.
-For developers comfortable in the terminal who want a tight git-diff workflow, Aider is the lightest credible option.
+Aider is the canonical terminal-first AI pair programmer: install via pip, point at your repo, chat in the CLI to edit code, every change becomes a git commit.
+Apache 2 OSS, works with Claude, GPT-5, Gemini, DeepSeek, and any OpenAI-compatible endpoint.

 Strengths